Mexico Supreme Court throws out lawmakers' extension of top justice's term

 MEXICO CITY, Nov 16 (Reuters) - The Mexican Supreme Court on Tuesday declared unconstitutional a bid by the country's ruling party to extend the period in office of the tribunal's chief justice, which President Andres Manuel Lopez Obrador had supported.

-A decision by Congress in April to prolong by two years the term of Supreme Court President Arturo Zaldivar sparked consternation among critics of the government, who saw it as a potential test run for extending Lopez Obrador's mandate.
+A decision by Congress in April to prolong by two years the term of Supreme Court President Arturo Zaldivar sparked consternation among critics of the government, who saw it as a potential test run for extending Lopez Obrador's mandate beyond 2024.

-Lopez Obrador denied this, but Zaldivar later said he did not intend to extend his time in office until Nov.
+Lopez Obrador denied that, but Zaldivar said later he did not intend to extend his time in office until Nov.
 30, 2024.
-Lopez Obrador had argued extending Zaldivar's term was necessary so that he could oversee a package of reforms of the judiciary.
+Lopez Obrador had argued that extending Zaldivar's term as head of Mexico's highest court was necessary so that he could oversee a package of reforms of the judiciary.

-Opposition lawmakers still challenged the extension, and the Supreme Court said in a statement that its justices had voted unanimously to strike down the term amendment made by Congress, which was included within the raft of judicial reforms.
+Opposition lawmakers still challenged the extension, and the Supreme Court said in a statement that its justices voted unanimously to strike down the term amendment approved by Congress, which was included within the judicial reforms.

+Separately, Olga Sanchez, head of the Senate and a former justice on the court, said Lopez Obrador had submitted three nominees to fill a vacancy on the tribunal next month, when the term of Justice Jose Fernando Franco concludes.

+They were Bernardo Batiz, who was attorney general of Mexico City under Lopez Obrador, Eva Veronica de Gyves, a jurist regarded by analysts as close to the government, and Loretta Ortiz, a onetime lawmaker and political ally of the president.

 ((dave.graham@thomsonreuters.com; +52 55 5282 7146; Reuters Messaging: dave.graham.thomsonreuters.com@reuters.net))